21QB Coachmen Freelander Class C Motorhome

 This motorhome is easy to drive.
 It feels like a large minivan unless it is windy on the interstate, in which case you really have to hold the wheel.

-With its width of just over 8 feet and length of under 25 feet, it can be parked in a regular parking space.
+With a width of just over 8 feet and a length of under 25 feet, it can be parked in a standard parking space.
 When we travel, we look for end spots or spaces that will allow for the large rear overhang.

 It is quite agile and can easily be turned around.
 The turn radius seems better than our 4Runner.